vsrc/jaguar/README.md

 ### Example 2

-Your back-end developer returned from lunch but he/she/they went now to get a coffee.
-He/she/they won't be back for at least 45 minutes.
-You need to test your web/mobile app performance with a large amount of data.
+Your back-end developer returned back from lunch.
+Now, you need to test your web/mobile app performance with a large amount of data.
 Your database has only three records.
+Database administrator went to get a coffee.
+He/she/they won’t be back for at least 45 minutes.
 What will you do?

 1. Copy those 3 results
 2. Paste them into your favorite or at least 2nd favorite text editor